 The glass program at Tyler School of Art and Architecture is one of the largest and top-rated university glass studios in the world.
 It serves over 150 students a week and uses close to five tons of glass a semester.
-The initial investment of the Green Grant has set in motion research and development inquiry and experimentation in glass recycling innovation. demonstrating the growing potential for more widespread glass recycling and integration of reuse practices within the department's operations.
+The initial investment of the Green Grant has set in motion research and development inquiry and experimentation in glass recycling innovation, demonstrating the growing potential for more widespread glass Green Grant recycling and integration of reuse practices within the department's Office of Sustainability operations.